intasect/cordysjmscon/trunk/README.txt

 Credits
 =======
 See http://code.google.com/p/cordysjmscon/people/list for the list of connector committers and main contributors.
-Special credits to Phillip Gussow, the original developer.
+Special credits to Phillip Gussow and Mikko Poyhonen, the original developer.